liu-congcong/MetaDecoder/README.md

 * 1.0.18 (20230816): Support gz formatted assemblies.

 * 1.0.19 (20240125): Clusters will not participate in the calculation of the average of kmer distance if it contains more than 50,000 sequences.

+* 1.1.0 (20241207): MetaDecoder has been updated to support sorted BAM files only, discontinuing support for SAM files [Thanks for @jolespin].

 ## References